-- As adrenaline pumps into your body, your blood vessels constrict.
-That causes your muscles to not receive the blood flow they need, which in turn causes them stress that leads to tension and aches.
+- As adrenaline pumps through your body, your blood vessels constrict.
+That causes your muscles not to receive the blood flow they need, which in turn causes them stress that leads to tension and aches.

 - Your body is also sending messages to your muscles to prepare to fight or flee.
 Then, when no fighting or fleeing occurs, your muscles get fatigued and stressed.
 This also leads to tension.